ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 # Visual Explanation
 ---

-Let's say you have a network of six people, with some random links between them representing friendship:
+Let's say you have a **network of six people, with some random links between them representing friendship**:

 <figure>
 <center>